Zimbra-Community/zimbra-tools/Sieve.md

-# Example Sieve filters for Zimbra 9
+# How-to use Sieve filters on Zimbra

-Short how-to on using Sieve Filters on Zimbra.
-In case you want to add email headers:
+This article is a short how-to on using Sieve Filters on Zimbra.
+Sieve is a powerful scripting language for filtering incoming email messages.
+While Zimbra supports user set incoming email filters, the Sieve filters are meant to be set-up and installed by administrators.

+First you want to allow the adding of email headers, which is useful for debugging your filter scripts:

       zmprov mc default zimbraSieveEditHeaderEnabled TRUE

-Put a your sieve script in `/tmp/myfilters` example:
+Then create a text file with your Sieve script.
+In this example we use `/tmp/myfilters`:

 ```
 require ["fileinto", "reject", "tag", "flag", "editheader"];

 # add an external domain header to all email not coming from our own domains
 if allof(
-  not address :domain :is ["from"] ["zetalliance.org", "lists.zetalliance.org", "barrydegraaff.nl"]
+  not address :domain :is ["from"] ["example.org", "lists.example.org", "otherdomain.nl"]
 )
 {
   addheader "X-External-Domain" "Warning come from external domain";
 }

-# restrict anyone that uses barrydegraaff.tk to mail to a domain that is not barrydegraaff.nl, but allow mailing to info2@barrydegraaff.tk.
+# restrict anyone that uses example.com to mail to a domain that is not example.nl, but allow mailing to info2@example.com.
 To notify the sender in case the mail is rejected.
 Instead of `reject`, you can use `discard`.
 Discard will not tell the sender the email was not delivered
 if allof(
-  address :domain :is ["from"] ["barrydegraaff.tk"],
+  address :domain :is ["from"] ["example.com"],
-  not address :domain :is ["to"] ["barrydegraaff.nl"],
+  not address :domain :is ["to"] ["example.nl"],
-  not address :is ["cc", "to"] ["info2@barrydegraaff.tk"]
+  not address :is ["cc", "to"] ["info2@example.com"]
 )
 {
   reject "sorry gautam does not allow you to email";